 Tip #11.
 Carry a sack.
-Always take a long a bag to collect your finds.
+Always take along a metal detecting bag to collect your finds.
 Even if you dig up trash, take it with you and don’t leave it behind.
 It will be one less false signal to worry with later.

 Tip #12.
 Be nice to nosy strangers.
 You’ll probably get some funny looks if you are MDing in busy areas, but just smile and keep moving.
 If you can avoid the crowd, that’s always better, but sometimes you just have to do your best to keep your head down and keep moving.

 Tip #13.
 Search early in the day or late in the evening.
 This will reduce your chances of encountering big groups of people or having someone try to run you off.
 With that said, there are some that do indeed opt for night detecting.

 Tip #14.
 Slightly overlap your sweep.
 When you’re moving the metal detector in a sweeping motion, be careful to overlap your sweeps so you don’t miss any potential targets.

 Tip #15.
 Slow down!
 If you are moving too fast, you might miss something important!

 Tip #16.
 Keep the coils parallel to the ground.
 Sometimes you might have the tendency to accidentally lift your coil at the end of a sweep, but be careful to avoid this, as you are losing potential targets.